LeJit/Website/content/home/about.md

 +++

 # Biography

-I am the lead Data Scientist at STEALTHbits Technologies where I research and design anomaly detection algorithms for STEALTHbit's security software products.
-I am also pursuing a Graduate Certificate in Mining Massive Datasets from Stanford University.
+I am a Big Data Developer at AppEagle where I architect data pipelines for intelligent re-pricing.

-Before that, I was a Data Scientist at Verizon Wireless where I developed customer segmentation models used by the Verizon's marketing teams.
+I was previously the lead Data Scientist at STEALTHbits Technologies where I researched and designed anomaly detection algorithms for STEALTHbit's security software products.